Command line switches of Folder Guard.

 /ENABLE

-This switch unlocks the specified file or folder, if you have previously set up an unlocking password for it.
+This switch unlocks the specified folder, if you have previously set up a password for it.
 If the path contains spaces, it must be enclosed in the double-quotes.
-You can also specify the /PASSWORD:unlocking-password switch on the same command line, to suppress the prompt for the unlocking password that this command would otherwise display.
+You can also specify the /PASSWORD:folder-password switch on the same command line, to suppress the prompt for the folder password that this command would otherwise display.

-This switch locks the specified file or folder, if you have previously set up an unlocking password for it.
+This switch unlocks or locks the specified folder, depending on whether the folder is locked or unlocked at the time this command is used.
+Note that you must have previously set up a password for this folder in order to be able to lock or unlock it.
 If the path contains spaces, it must be enclosed in the double-quotes.
-You can also specify the /PASSWORD:unlocking-password switch on the same command line, to suppress the prompt for the unlocking password that this command would otherwise display.
+You can also specify the /PASSWORD:folder-password switch on the same command line, to suppress the prompt for the folder password that this command would otherwise display when unlocking the folder.

 /LOCKALL

-This switch locks all previously unlocked files and folders, for which you have previously set up the unlocking passwords.
+This switch locks all currently unlocked folders, if any, for which you have previously set up the folder passwords.
 You can also specify the /PASSWORD:master-password switch on the same command line, to suppress the prompt for the Master Password that this command would otherwise display.

 /UNLOAD

-This switch disables the protection, if necessary, and then unloads the driver of Folder Guard from the computer memory.
+This switch deactivates the protection, and then unloads the driver of Folder Guard from the computer memory.
 You can also specify the /PASSWORD:master-password switch on the same command line, to suppress the prompt for the Master Password that this command would otherwise display.
+Note that in order for this operation to succeed, it must be launched "as administrator".

 /PASSWORD:the-password

 This switch can be used in addition to any switch listed above, to supply the password required by the operation.
 If the password contains spaces, it must be enclosed in the double quotes.
-Note that /LOCK and /UNLOCK switches require the unlocking password for the file or folder you want to lock or unlock, while other switches expect the Master Password.
+Note that /LOCK:, /UNLOCK:, and /TOGGLE: switches require the password for the folder you want to lock or unlock, while other switches expect the Master Password of Folder Guard.

 Command line switches supported by the file Setup.exe